-I often get questions about day trip ideas, especially in the Pacific Northwest, and things to do that involve little hiking to none.
-So today, want to share more day trip ideas for those who are into road trips and outdoor adventures.
+I often get questions about day trip ideas in Washington, and things to do that involve little hiking to none.

 Obstruction Point Road drive is a tricky one.
 The 8-mile dirt road is pretty narrow and mostly one-way with pull-outs, so use plenty of precautions and be patient.
 Note that the road is not suitable for trailers or motorhomes.
 Stop if you need to yield for other cars to pass.

-To access, you’d need to drive to Hurricane Ridge visitor center.
-From there, the Obstruction Point Road begins at the very end of the parking lot, and you should see the gate open and sign for it.
+- From Hurrican Ridge Visitor Center, look for the Obstruction Point sign at the left end of the parking lot.
+If the road access is clear of snow, the gate should be open.
 Make sure to check for road conditions as most of the time it is closed due to snow.

-Obstruction Point trailhead starts at a small parking lot at the end of the Obstruction Point Road.
-There are two ways in which you can start this hike: left turn will take you to Badger Valley (0.3 mi) and Deer Park (7.5 mi) and the right turn leads to Grand Lake (3.7 mi), Moose Lake (4.2 mi), and Grand Pass (5.9 mi).
+- Obstruction Point Trailhead starts at a small parking lot at the end of the Obstruction Point Road.
+There are two ways in which you can start this hike: the left turn will take you to Badger Valley (0.3 mi) and Deer Park (7.5 mi) and the right turn leads to Grand Lake (3.7 mi), Moose Lake (4.2 mi), and Grand Pass (5.9 mi).

 I hope this blog post inspires you to make a visit to Olympic National Park and explore more of what Washington has to offer.
 Please travel safely, wear a mask, and wash your hands often.